Skip links

 A radius, or cove, design along the bottom of the walls gently pushes the airstream along the floor, maintaining the air stream velocity and resulting in a stronger breakpoint to make it across the rack and evenly cook product.

-No Radius (or Coved) Corners:
+No Radius Corners

 Supply Duct Design

 The design of the supply duct plays a large role in enhancing or degrading the breakpoint.
-The typical cone design found in most ovens allows the high and low velocity airstreams to bounce around the cabinet, resulting in overcooking product on the edges and bottom of the cart.
+The typical cone design found in most ovens allows the high and low-velocity airstreams to bounce around the cabinet, resulting in overcooking product on the edges and bottom of the cart.

-A knife-point design with a width of around 1” keeps the high and low velocity airstreams along the oven walls to maintain velocity and make the breakpoint stronger when the airstreams collide.
+A knife-point design with a width of around 1” keeps the high and low-velocity airstreams along the oven walls to maintain velocity and make the breakpoint stronger when the airstreams collide.

-Typical Cone Shaped Supply Ducts:
+Cone Shaped Supply Ducts

 Return Duct Design